Redemptive Good

 • He may contrast his might with our insufficiency and remind us of our dependence on him.

-• God may simplify our desires so that we can be content with less.
+• God may simplify our desires so we can be content with less.

 • He may free us from superficiality and pretense.